mathLab/ITHACA-SEM/CONTRIBUTING.md

-If you prefer a graphical interface to see the files that have changed in your commit, you can additionally use the `git gui` command to bring up a simple interface. `git difftool` can also be used in combination with a GUI diff viewer, to graphically view the output `git diff`.
+If you prefer a graphical interface to see the files that have changed in your commit, you can additionally use the `git gui` command to bring up a simple interface. `git difftool` can also be used in combination with a GUI diff viewer, to graphically view the output of `git diff`.

 ## Testing and Buildbot
 Your new features or fixes should include tests that cover the code you've